projective-splitting/coco/readme.txt

 [2] Yan, X., and Bien, J.: Rare Feature Selection in High Dimensions. arXiv preprint arXiv:1803.06675 (2018).

-The trip advisor data in R and Python format is also available at https://github.com/yanxht/TripAdvisorData.
-In this repository, it is in Python format in the directory data/trip_advisor
+The TripAdvisor data in R and Python format are also available at https://github.com/yanxht/TripAdvisorData.
+In this repository, these data are in Python format in the directory data/trip_advisor

 In addition to implementations of several variants of projective splitting, this repository also includes implementations of